-However, these sophisticated pieces of kit aren’t that straightforward to use until you understand how each microscope part works and what it’s purposes is.
-Therefore, by studying the microscope diagram below and the brief explanation of the key parts, you will hopefully broaden your understanding and learn how to use your microscope with confidence.
+The microscope is a sophisticated scientific instrument that looks difficult to use until you understand how each part works and what its purpose is.
+By studying the microscope diagram below and the brief explanation of the key parts, you will broaden your understanding and learn how to use your microscope with confidence.

-This part is the one on top where users view or look through the device; the eyepiece tube is the tube that connects the ocular lens to the device itself.
+The eyepiece lens (ocular lens) is the one on top where a user views or looks through the device; the eyepiece tube is the tube that connects the ocular lens to the objective lens section of the device itself.
+The eyepiece lens works with the objective lens to magnify the object.

-Generally, a microscope contains three to four objective lenses with 4X, 10X, 40X, and 100X magnifying power; the role of the lens is to focus light rays at a specific place called the focal point.
+Generally, a microscope contains three or four objective lenses with 4X, 10X, 40X, and 100X magnifying power; the role of the objective lens is to focus light rays at a specific place called the focal point.

 This part of the microscope is the one connecting the eyepiece or the top lens to the objective lens section.